 - What would the estimated balance be after 12 months based on a £1,000 deposit?

 Interest rate bandEstimated balance

-- This estimation assumes the monthly interest is compounded into the account.
+- This estimation is based on a deposit of £1,000 being made on 1 Nov and assumes the monthly interest is compounded into this account.

 - This estimation is for illustrative purposes only and does not reflect individual circumstances.

 - How do I open and manage my account?